GitMachines/statedecoded-gm-centos6/README.md

 ** Warning this is a work in progress **

+## How can I contribute?
+We are learning as we go and do not yet clear asks to make of others.
+However, you can:
+- Follow along, try things, and submit issues
+- Fork, hack, and make pull requests (PLEASE keep these small for now and related to our project goals).

 ## Why this project?
 The current [statedecoded-vagrant](https://github.com/statedecoded/statedecoded-vagrant) is helpful in setting up the environment on vagrant, but is not yet a one-click install.
 There are also has some gotchas we found in using it.